[5 MIN READ]

 The social aspect of sharing a laugh or two with friends and family is one of the most effective tools for keeping relationships fresh and exciting.
 It can also help reunite people after a disagreement or difficult situation.
 Humor and playful communication strengthen relationships by triggering positive feelings and fostering emotional connection.

-Connecting with loved ones – it’s good for your health
+Connecting with loved ones is good for your health

-The holidays are fast approaching.
-Spending time with friends, family and loved ones is the perfect time to share stories, memories, happiness and laughter.
+Spending time with friends, family and loved ones is the perfect time to share stories, memories, happiness, and laughter.

 Humor and playful interactions not only strengthen our relationships by triggering stronger emotional bonds and positive feelings, but they also create a buffer against unhealthy stress responses as well as its consequences to your health.